adefee/Joker-ESO/README.md

 - **/ready <text>**: Ready checks, but funnier & faster to type!
 Optionally add your own custom prompt instead of a random witty one!

-> Pro Tip: Add 'unan', 'simple', or 'super' right before your prompt to specify the type of ready check you want!
+> Pro Tip: Add 'unan', 'simple', or 'super' right before your prompt to specify the type of ready check you want.
+This will change the required percentage of players to pass the ready check, effectively giving you a party-based voting system!
-> Example: `/ready unan Are you ready?`
+> Example: `/ready unan Is the cake a lie?` (100% required to pass)
-> Example: `/ready simple Are you ready?`
+> Example: `/ready simple Should we blame the healers?` (51% required to pass)
-> Example: `/ready super Are you ready?`
+> Example: `/ready super Should we take a 5 min break?` (67% required to pass)

 ### Rolls, Choose, & Raffles
 - **/roll <floor>,<ceiling>,<prize>**: RNG roll.
 By default, rolls between 1 and 10.
 Including a single integer will roll between 0 and the int.
 Including two ints (comma-delim) will roll between the two numbers.
 You may optionally also include a prize/memo (supports item links) - which will also post the roll in chat for you.